 How should I take CREON?

-If your doctor prescribes CREON, they will choose a dose that is specific for you, based on things like your body weight and your diet—so make sure you take CREON exactly as your doctor tells you.
-It's also important to remember that in order for CREON to work properly, it should always be taken with food.
+If your doctor prescribes you CREON, they will choose a dose that is specific for you, based on factors like your body weight and your diet—so make sure you take CREON exactly as your doctor tells you.

 Take it.
 Track it.
 Talk about it.